-- Dispose of needles as soon as any injection is complete. - Use needles with inherent safety devices that prevent inadvertent needle sticks. - Dispose of sharps into appropriate waste containers and do not overfill sharps containers. - If operating a high-pressure system, never check for a pressure leak using your hands. - Do not carry any kind of laboratory sharp in your clothing or lab coat pocket.
+- Reduce or eliminate use of needles as much as possible. - Dispose of needles as soon as any injection is complete. - Use needles with inherent safety devices that prevent inadvertent needle sticks. - Dispose of sharps into appropriate waste containers.
+Avoid storing sharps containers where they may get easily knocked over, and do not overfill sharps containers. - If operating a high-pressure system, never check for a pressure leak using your hands. - Do not carry any kind of laboratory sharp in your clothing or lab coat pocket.